Monday, December 29, 2025

 moral law today

 The Mosaic Covenant (or the Law of Mose), made with Israel, contained moral, social, and ceremonial (or ritual) requirements.
 The Mosaic Covenant was only for Israel as a nation, but that covenant included universal and timeless moral law.
 The moral law of God is required of all people, but for Israel, there were other requirements beyond God's moral law, being the social and ceremonial type laws, and this only makes sense, because Israel was a theocracy.
-The social and ritual requirements of the Mosaic Covenant are unique and specific for Israel, but the moral laws are for all people: the Mosaic Covenant to Israel included the universal moral law of God along with the social and ceremonial.
+The social and ritual requirements of the Mosaic Covenant are unique and specific for Israel, but the moral laws are for all people: the Mosaic Covenant to Israel included the moral law of God along with the social and ceremonial.
 This is why you will not see the social and ceremonial laws required of Israel required in the New Testament writings.
 The book of Acts makes it clear that the dietary requirements are no longer in force—they were for Israel.
 But things like murder, lying, stealing, coveting, sexual immorality (including homosexuality) are still contrary to the moral will of God.

 Monday, September 22, 2025